 a.
-Participant - Employer Authority Complete when the waiver offers the employer authority opportunity as indicated in Item E-1-b:
+Participant - Employer Authority Complete when the e waiver offers the employer authority opportunity as indicated in Item E-1-b:

-i.
 Participant Employer Status.
 Specify the participant's employer status under the waiver.
-Select one or both:

-Participant/Co-Employer.
-The participant (or the participant's representative) functions as the co-employer (managing employer) of workers who provide waiver services.
+Select one or both: Participant/Co-Employer.
+The participant (or the participant's representative) functions as the co-employe (managing employer) of workers who provide waiver services.
 An agency is the common law employer of participant-selected/recruited staff and performs necessary payroll and human resources functions.
 Supports are available to assist the participant in conducting employer-related functions.

-Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff:
+Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selecte staff: d state law.
+Supports are available to assist the participant in conducting employer-related functions.

 Participant/Common Law Employer.
 The participant (or the participant's representative) is the common law employer of workers who provide waiver services.
-An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law.
-Supports are available to assist the participant in conducting employer-related functions.

-ii.
-Participant Decision Making Authority.
-The participant (or the participant's representative) has decision making authority over workers who provide waiver services.
-Select one or more decision making authorities that participants exercise:

-Recruit staff Refer staff to agency for hiring (co-employer) Select staff from worker registry Hire staff common law employer Verify staff qualifications Obtain criminal history and/or background investigation of staff

-Specify how the costs of such investigations are compensated:

-Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.

-Specify the state's method to conduct background checks if it varies from Appendix C-2-a:

-The method to conduct background checks does not very from Appendix C-2-a.

-Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

-Determine staff wages and benefits subject to state limits

-Schedule staff

-Orient and instruct staff in duties

-Supervise staff

-Evaluate staff performance

-Verify time worked by staff and approve time sheets

-Discharge staff (common law employer)

-Discharge staff from providing services (co-employer)

-- b.
-Participant Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E-1-b: - i.
-Participant Decision Making Authority.
-When the participant has budget authority, indicate the decision-making authority that the participant may exercise over the budget.
-Select one or more:
+An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and auth icipant Decision Making Authority.
+The participant (or the participant's representative) has decision making prity over workers who provide waiver services.
+Select one or more decision making authorities that icipants exercise: X Recruit staff Refer staff to agency for hiring (co-employer) Select staff from worker registry X Hire staff common law employer Verify staff qualifications Obtain criminal history and/or background investigation of staff Specify how the costs of such investigations are compensated: × Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.
+Specify the state's method to conduct background checks if it varies from Appendix C-2-a: Employees hired by families for self-directed In-Home Support and Respite services have criminal and background checks completed by the Fiscal Agent.
+A person who is providing self-directed in-home support and respite must submit a criminal and background check application to the fiscal agent but will be allowed to start providing service before receiving the results of the criminal and background check.
+If the criminal or background check comes back with abuse, neglect, exploitation, or a non-direct bearing offense employment is pending until it is reviewed by the DD Section.
+If the offense is a direct bearing offense per North Dakota Century Code (e.g. homicide, simple assault, robbery), the employer must terminate the employee immediately.
+X Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
+Determine staff wages and benefits subject to state limits X Schedule staff × Orient and instruct staff in duties × Supervise staff × Evaluate staff performance Verify time worked by staff and approve time sheets × Discharge staff (common law employer) Discharge staff from providing services (co-employer) Ш Other Specify: